 Update October 2018: We were informed that Embark has increased the speed of their turn around time from 6-8 weeks to 2-4 which is an improvement and comparable to Wisdom Panel’s 2-3 weeks.

 I’m not going to lie, I panicked a little when I completed both the Embark and Wisdom Panel tests.
 Sally isn’t a drooly dog, so when I read the instructions that I needed to swab her mouth for approximately 30 seconds I wasn’t sure how much saliva I would get.

-I did the Wisdom Panel test first, then Embark.
 Embark’s instructions recommended I wave a treat in front of Sally to help get her drool flowing.
 I thought this was a nice suggestion and it ended up helping get her drool going.

 I preferred the swab for Embark over Wisdom Panel—Embark’s was a cotton swab and Wisdom Panel’s was kind of similar to a mascara wand.
 With the Embark swab I wasn’t worried about pressing too hard into Sally’s mouth, however, with the Wisdom Panel wand I was a little worried I’d scratch her.
 However, I’m sure these concerns were irrational.